RealTimeAudioLab/RTAL-EST-001-ESP32-Effects-Processor-for-the-TubeOhm-Jeannie/README.md

 The Jeannie is a remarkable open-source DIY synthesizer created by **Rolf Degen**.
 It combines modern digital synthesis, hands-on control, a compact hardware concept and extensive documentation into a very inspiring instrument.

-When I decided to build my own Jeannie, I chose a traditional construction method: the complete instrument was built on **stripboard / Veroboard** using manual point-to-point wiring.
+When I decided to build my own Jeannie, I chose a traditional construction method: the complete instrument was built on **stripboard** using manual point-to-point wiring.
 This was not the easiest approach, but it created a very personal and educational build.

 During construction, I also wanted to explore a modification: replacing the original **Spin FV-1** effects processor with a custom **ESP32-based stereo DSP board**.